cms-sw/cmssw/RecoPixelVertexing/PixelLowPtUtilities/test/README.md

     ```code
     process.clusterShapeExtractor.noBPIX1=True
     ```

+6. Analysis the resulting file using/modifing the pcsfVerify.ipynb notebook
-6. to use the produced file(s) edit RecoPixelVertexing/PixelLowPtUtilities/python/ClusterShapeHitFilterESProducer_cfi.py
+7. to use the produced file(s) edit RecoPixelVertexing/PixelLowPtUtilities/python/ClusterShapeHitFilterESProducer_cfi.py